Chanelle Hayes: Television career

-Hayes was one of the housemates of Big Brother 8 in 2007.
-She started a relationship with fellow housemate Ziggy Lichman in the house, though they split up and got back together several times during the series.
-Hayes was tested by Big Brother and had one of the highest IQs in the house, scoring 114.
-On Day 61 (Sunday 29 July 2007) Hayes left and re-entered the house after consulting a psychologist.
-Hayes left the house at her own request on Day 62.
-She re-entered the House for a few minutes on Day 89 as part of a task.
+In 2007, Hayes was a housemate on the eighth series of Big Brother UK.
+During her time on the show she was involved in a relationship with fellow housemate, Ziggy Lichman, splitting up and getting back together multiple times during the show.
+She also infamously feuded with fellow housemate, Charley Uchea, throughout the series.
+During a task on the show each housemate underwent an IQ test, Hayes had one of the highest in the house, scoring 114.
+On Day 61, Hayes left the house and re-entered after consulting a psychologist.
+She officially quit the show at her own request on Day 62.
+She re-entered the house for a few minutes on Day 89, as part of a task.